 Scribble Quickly!

 No rush today!
-Take your time and peruse the ongoing opportunities listed below.
+Take your time and peruse the opportunities listed below.

 Leisurely Pens